 Most of us lead hectic lives balancing work, family and leisure.
-We tend to be time-poor, struggling to fit in every day monotonous activities (shopping in my case).
+We tend to be time-poor, struggling to fit in Life Admin (shopping in my case).

 Lately I decided to purchase a Chromecast device to upgrade a basic LCD TV at home for streaming Netflix.
 I was working fairly close to a major consumer electronics shop in Dublin, and decided to pop in on my lunch break to purchase one.

 Unfortunately having made the effort to go to this store, they had none in stock, great that’s 50% of my lunch break wasted!
 I decided to head to one of their other stores on the commute home.